 Payments for wages to District employees for special work done on school premises or on approved school activities outside of regular working hours must be made through the payroll system on District CCF-5 form.
-A check is written from the school's checking account to District for the amount (including FICA and other mandatory taxes and benefits) and sent to the Districts' Accounting Department.
-Current salary amounts may be obtained by calling Employee Contracts and Compensation at (702) 799-2812, option 2.
+A check is written

 Personal loans are never permitted from funds collected, a change fund, or any school account.
 Request for Check forms must have the signatures of the principal or assistant principal, the advisor over the fund from which money is to be spent, and in some cases, a student representative for the fund from which the money is spent.
 Each request for check disbursement must have attached supporting documentation such as an itemized receipt or invoice.
 Disbursements should never be made from un-deposited money.
 Expenditures should be made from the school's checking account.